Emmanuel Letouzé: Data-Pop Alliance

+Letouzé co-founded Data-Pop Alliance in 2013 with Alex 'Sandy' Pentland, Patrick Vinck and Claire Melamed, with initial seed funding from the Rockefeller Foundation.

-Data-Pop Alliance currently operates projects in over 20 countries, with staff located in Latin America, the MENA region and Europe.
-Some of its key partners are UNDP, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), UNESCO, WFP, DIAL, UN-ESCWA, the Inter-American Development Bank, and the Vodafone Institute for Society and Communications.
+Data-Pop Alliance operates projects in twenty countries across Latin America, North Africa, the Middle East, and Europe.
+The organization partners with UNDP, the Inter-American Development Bank, and the Vodafone Institute for Society and Communications.